Dane Ko Piano Masterclass

 Montreal, Toronto, Hong Kong, Macau, where he gave masterclasses and workshops at

 The University of Hong Kong, University of Macau, and the University of Toronto.
-Highlights
+The 2025-

-this season include debuts at Montreal International Bach Festival, Chapelle Historique du
+26 season includes debuts at Montreal International Bach Festival, Chapelle Historique du

 Bon-Pasteur, DOMS Ottawa, Algoma Conservatory Concerts in Sault Ste.
 Marie, and Ver

 Sacrum Festival in Italy.
-Named a 2026 Gilmore Festival Fellow, Dane will appear in May
+Named a 2026 Gilmore Festival Fellow, Dane will appear at the

 As soloist, Dane has performed in France, Austria, Italy, Hong Kong, Macau, Canada and